LucasPlacentino/LiFePO-SoC-Estimation/Readme.md

 ## Improvements

 ### Fixes:
-- **Algorithm**: there's some issue with the algorithm that needs to be fixed during the next phase in order to get a lower error.
+- **Algorithm**: We use the initial state of charge directly due to some issues with interpolation, so we need to determine it using the HPPC files.
 - **Battery Caracteristics**: the battery characteristics are defined as constants as it was considered as a sufficient simplification.
 It would be interesting to consider them as variables.

 ### Enhancements: